Packages and Modules

 Using poetry

-is another dependency management tool that focuses on simplicity and consistency.
-It uses a pyproject.toml
+poetry is another dependency management tool that focuses on simplicity and consistency.
+It uses a pyproject.toml file to manage dependencies and project metadata.

-Installing poetry
+Installing poetry:

 curl -sSL https://install.python-poetry.org | python3 -

-Creating a pyproject.toml
+Creating a pyproject.toml File:

 -